LoopZ/V8Power/README.txt

                      2 - Removable Media (like Floppy)
                      1 - (Reserved)
                      0 - No Special Conditions
+    /M			Return Machine Type (This may break on future platforms) Returns these exit codes:
+    				0 - Unknown, Normal or Native Hardware.
+    			  101 - DOSBox.

     tba         (Still under development, more to be announced)